stevebanik-ndsc/Windows/README.md

 # windows
-A collection of useful scripts and notes
+A collection of hopefully useful scripts and notes